 "Many men, as they age, experience a decline in testosterone and sexual function and vitality.

-But our study finds that taking testosterone, when levels are in the low to low normal range, may not improve sexual function or quality of life.”
+But our study finds that taking testosterone, when levels are in the low to the low-normal range, may not improve sexual function or quality of life."

-The study was supported by Solvay Pharmaceuticals/Abbvie Pharmaceuticals, which provided the testosterone and placebo gel.
+The study was supported by Solvay Pharmaceuticals/Abbvie Pharmaceuticals, which provided testosterone and placebo gel.

 Testosterone, a hormone primarily secreted by the testicles, plays a vital role not only in male reproductive tissues but also in muscle growth, bone mass, and body hair.